Hybrid-Performance-Method/interval/README.md

 5. `make docker` is useful for local runs and debugging

-6. Open up a PR and explain the feature or bug fix.
+6. Open a PR and explain the feature or bug fix

 # References
 [Versioning Guide](https://github.com/actions/toolkit/blob/master/docs/action-versioning.md)